henryw30/Interactive-Lab-Hub/Lab7/readme.md

 Make sure your arduino is connected to your Raspberry Pi with a USB cable.
 Using the Arduino IDE on the Raspberry Pi, open `helloYou/helloYou.ino`.

 Look at the code.
 How does the Arduino communicate with the Pi when the code is running?

+* arduino checks when button is pressed and sends information through serial port

+** What messages are sent from the Arduino to the Pi? **

+* "light" and "dark" messages

+** What messages are expected from the Pi to the Arduino? **

+* "H" to turn led on

-** What messages are sent from the Arduino to the Pi? ** ** What messages are expected from the Pi to the Arduino? ** ** What happens if the Pi sends an unexpected message to the Arduino? ** ** How fast does the Arduino communicate with the Pi?
+** What happens if the Pi sends an unexpected message to the Arduino? **

+* led turns off

+** How fast does the Arduino communicate with the Pi?
 What would you change to make it send messages less often? **

+* 9600 baud rate which is bits per second.
+Lower the rate to send messages less often

 Compile and flash the `helloYou.ino` code onto the Arduino.